xinyad/jekyll-web.io/pages/mydoc/mydoc_traffic_adjustment_fac.md

 Standard K Factors for planning and design analyses are not directly applicable to toll facilities.

-Special considerations exist in urban and urbanized areas; both are addressed in the footnotes of Table 2-1.
+<div style="text-align: justify"> Special considerations exist in urban and urbanized areas; both are addressed in the
+footnotes of Table 2-1.
 In the state’s largest urbanized areas, FDOT has designated “core” freeways.
 These are major, non-toll freeways going into/through the urbanized core areas (i.e., I-4 in the Orlando area).
 As these freeways pass through an urbanized